Error Handling

 }

-Solution: Split large datasets into smaller files or aggregate data before upload.
+Solution: Split large files into smaller parts or aggregate data before upload.

 json